 The VES was inaugurated in January 2018 to encourage Singaporeans to choose car models with lower emissions of carbon dioxide, hydrocarbons, carbon monoxide, nitrogen oxides, and particulate matter.

-The scheme has successfully increased by around 60 percent for rebates under VES Bands A1 and A2.
-In addition, the surcharges have fallen by around 20 percent under the VES bands C1 and C2.
+The scheme has successfully increased by around 60 per cent for rebates under VES Bands A1 and A2.
+Besides, the surcharges have fallen by around 20 per cent under the VES bands C1 and C2.

 NEA and LTA said that they are engaging the vehicle industry regularly on policies to reduce vehicular emissions and improve ambient air quality.
 With that said, the enhanced VES will continue to evolve beyond that to further promote the use of cleaner vehicles.

 Download the UDrivers App now for the news and updates!